nisiya/GhOSt/README.md

 Wendy Ni's OS Repo
 ============================================
-Please grade the master for iProject and the branches for labs.
+To run: download the entire repository and click on index.html

 Browser-based Operating System in TypeScript
 ============================================

-This is the Operating Systems class initial project.
+This is the Operating Systems class project.
 See http://www.labouseur.com/courses/os/ for details.
-Fork this (or clone, but fork is probably better in case Alan changes anything about the initial project) into your own private repository.
-Then add Alan (userid Labouseur) as a collaborator.

 Setup TypeScript
 ================